MicrosoftDocs/ATADocs/ATADocs/Understand/ata-update-1.7-migration-guide.md

     > [!NOTE]
     > To install new ATA Gateways, go the **Gateways** screen and click **Download Gateway Setup** to get the ATA 1.7 installation package and follow the instructions for new Gateway installation as described in [Step 4.
 Install the ATA Gateway](/advanced-threat-analytics/deploy-use/install-ata-step4) .

-You will know that all the ATA Gateways have been successfully updated when all the ATA Gateways report that they are successfully synced and the message that an updated ATA Gateway package is available is no longer displayed.

 ## See Also